APIS-Platform/app3js/packages/app3-providers-ws/README.md

 var options = { timeout: 30000, headers: {authorization: 'Basic username:password'} } // set a custom timeout at 30 seconds, and credentials (you can also add the credentials to the URL: ws://username:password@localhost:8546) var ws = new App3WsProvider('ws://localhost:8546', options);

-// If you want to communicate with plain text ws.enableEncryption(false);
+// Disable AES encryption and improve communication speed with RPC. ws.enableEncryption(false);

 ```